sattarrasouli/googleApi-Test-Interview/README.md

 no extra feature,
-not using any specific pre-built component for styling.
+not using any specific pre-built component for styling. i used vite beacause it's superfast and cra is not recommanded anymore base on react new docs.
 ## Tech Stack

 **Client:** React, Redux-saga, TailwindCSS, axios, vite